juliohm1978/kubeless-pulsar-trigger/README.md

 ## Creating a `PulsarTrigger`

-Once the controller is running, and you have a Kubeless Function ready to be called, creating a trigger is just a matter if creating an object that uses the PulsarTrigger CRD.
+Once the controller is running, and you have a Kubeless Function ready, creating a trigger is just a matter if creating an object that uses the `PulsarTrigger` CRD.

 ```yaml
 apiVersion: kubeless.io/v1